-The user of the TOE has to be aware of the existence and purpose of the Guidance Documentation Addendum Document "Microsoft SQL Server 2005 SP1 Common Criteria Evaluation - Guidance Addendum / Installation / Startup" [10].
-Therefore, the TOE's Internet product homepage has to provide information about the existence of the document and describe how to access the document.
+The user of the TOE has to be aware of the existence and purpose of the Guidance Documentation Addendum Document "Microsoft SQL Server 2005 Database Engine Common Criteria Evaluation - Guidance Addendum / Installation / Startup" [11].
+Therefore, the TOE's Internet product homepage (see below) has to provide information about the existence of the document and describe how to access the document.
 The reference has to be unambiguous and permanent.